claudioc93/T.O.C.-Java-Game/README.md

-# T.O.C.-Java-Game
+# T.O.C.
+Java Game
 Tower of chaos ( T.O.C.) is a simple 2D Java Game created using Netbeans IDE

 ## Introduction:
 this is an university project in collaboration with Alessandra Donnini.
 This game is programmed in Java only and using the multi-language integrated development environment Netbeans.

 ## The Application "Thower of Chaos":